Elizabeth Edwarde PGDip(Counselling), MBACP (Accred), CQSW

 - Sexual abuse

 - Suicidal thoughts

 Other areas of counselling I deal with

 I have been trained to teach Mindfulness, as this has been shown to relieve anxiety, prevent a recurrence of depression and help give people a better sense of well-being in their day to day lives.

 Having studied Psychology with the Open University, I then trained at Bristol University and worked for many years with children and families, as a social worker and Family Therapist.
-During this time I gained an Advanced Certificate in Counselling and subsequently worked for Relate as a member of their 'Relateen' Team, working as a counsellor to children and young people.
+During this time I gained an Advanced Certificate in Counselling and subsequently worked for Relate as a member of their 'Relateen' Team, working as a counsellor to young people.

 This work convinced me that counselling was my vocation and I undertook and gained a Post Graduate Diploma in Counselling, awarded by Bath Spa University.
 The course was described as 'Integrative' and introduced the participants to many different models of therapy.
 This has enabled me to use several different approaches with clients.